Betty-Kamau/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. The file 6-print_numberz.c ha a script that prints all single digit numbers of base 10 starting from 0, followed by a new line
 6. The file 7-print_tebahpla.c has a program that prints the lowercase alphabet in reverse, followed by a new line
 7. The file 8-print_base16.c has a program that prints all the numbers of base 16 in lowercase, followed by a new line
+8. The file 9-print_comb.c ha a program that prints all possible combinations of single-digit numbers